bigandy/11ty-site/src/cv.md

 				<li>Web app development with Next.js, GraphQL and Typescript.</li>
 				<li>Creation of component library with Storybook to showcase and document.</li>
 				<li>Break down problems into solutions and solutions into tasks, creating prototypes when required.</li>
-				<li>Desktop Application and Browser Extension development.</li>
+				<li>Electron Application and Browser Extension development.</li>
-				<li>Optimise Performance of each of our sites and products and automate testing and CI for each deployment.</li>
+				<li>Optimise Performance key products so that we are on top of the Google SEO rankings and give our customers a fast user experience</li>
+				<li>I mentor the rest of the engineering team on front-end topics regularly producing demos and presentations on what I have made and learned</li>
 			</ul>
 		</div>
 		</article>